kesterallen/twitterbots/README.md

 Put text for text-parsing bots in txt/.

+Install this for mastadon bots:
+    pip install Mastodon.py

 Create keys.txt, BUT DO NOT COMMIT, containing keys on a per-bot basis, e.g.:

 ```